splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 Splunk APM administrators can manage inferred HTTP services in the :guilabel:`APM Configuration`, providing flexibility based on your particular system.

-Prerequisites
+Prerequisite
 ---------------

-To configure inferred HTTP services, you have to have an admin role.
+To configure inferred HTTP services, you must have an admin role.

 Configure Splunk APM to infer HTTP services
 ---------------------------------------------------